Skip to content

 Why I Started Writing About Politics

-We’ve gotten a little off track from what we normally write about here—our travel adventures, home projects where mistakes are inevitably made, and our odd obsessions.
+We’ve gotten a little off track from what we normally write about here — travel adventures, home projects where mistakes are inevitably made, the odd obsessions.
 So I figured I should explain what happened.

 Over the holidays, as we gathered with family, certain topics came up.
-Somehow, without fail, the conversation drifted in a political direction.
-It’s almost impossible for it not to, given how many people are dissatisfied with things that have become wedges politicians use to divide us and retain power.
-The conversation turned to healthcare—one of the most broken systems we have in this country.
-People tend to agree on the problems, but political tactics make it very difficult to agree on solutions.
+Without fail, the conversation drifted in a political direction.
+It’s almost impossible for it not to right now, given how many people are unhappy about things that have become wedges politicians use to divide us and stay in power.
+The conversation turned to healthcare — one of the most broken systems we have in this country.
+People tend to agree on the problems but political tactics make it very difficult to agree on solutions.

-Like many people, I used to wonder how such atrocities could happen and how people just went along with it.
-When I asked my parents about it, they said it sort of surprised them, and then people lived in fear that the Nazis would come for them if they didn’t stay in line.
+Like a lot of people, I used to wonder how those atrocities could happen and how people just went along with it.
+When I asked my parents about it, they said it kind of surprised them at first, and then everyone lived in fear that if they didn’t stay in line the Nazis would come for them next.

-The terms “fascism” and “Nazi Germany” have been used to describe tactics in this country, and I’ve seen the ways some try to control the press narrative, the immigration obsession, and more.
-So I decided to explore what the real similarities were between the US in 2025 and Germany at the start of Hitler’s rise to power in 1933.
-Boy, that sent me down a rabbit hole.
+The terms “fascism” and “Nazi Germany” have been used a lot to describe tactics in this country in the last couple of years, and I’ve seen the ways some try to control the press narrative, the immigration obsession, the rest of it.
+So I decided to actually go look — what were the real similarities between the United States in 2025 and Germany at the start of Hitler’s rise to power in 1933?
+That sent me down a rabbit hole.

-I’ve always wanted to explore what’s broken in this country and why, but it was like peeling an onion—the more I peeled, the more I felt I had to explore.
-And that’s how this writing started: research-based, nonpartisan, and aimed at the people in the middle who are trying to make sense of all of it.
+I’ve always wanted to explore what’s broken in this country and why, but it turned out to be like peeling an onion — the more I peeled, the more I felt I had to keep going.
+That’s how this writing started.
+Research-based when I can be, nonpartisan in method, and aimed at the people in the middle who are trying to make sense of all of it.

-The extremes on either side won’t see it that way, and that’s part of the problem itself—the phenomenon where people on both sides perceive bias in news coverage even when it doesn’t exist, and see neutrality itself as opposition to their viewpoint.
+The extremes on either side aren’t going to see it that way, and that’s part of the problem too.
+People on both sides perceive bias in news coverage that doesn’t exist, and start to read neutrality itself as opposition to their viewpoint.
+If you say something true that doesn’t favor one team, both teams think you’re the enemy.

 Share this: